 - The spouse or former spouse must have been married to the military member for at least ten (10) creditable retirement military service years.

-In order for a state court to divide military retired pay, it must award the portion of pay as “property” in the final court order.
+3. To divide military retired pay, the court must award the portion of pay as “property” in the final court order.
 A final court order may be any of these: